Netherlands

 Innovatiebox (Innovation box)

-Under the new rules access to the innovation box is only open to intangible assets for which a so-called R&D declaration was issued by the Netherlands Enterprise Agency (RVO).
-This is a departure from the legislation applicable up to 2017, under which holding a patent was already sufficient for the company’s option to place the benefits in the so-called innovation box.
+Under the rules access to the innovation box is only open to intangible assets for which a so-called R&D declaration has been issued by the Netherlands Enterprise Agency (RVO).
+Holding a patent is insufficient for the company’s option to place the benefits in the so-called innovation box.

 The company has the option to declare an innovation box benefit equal to 25% of the company’s total profit instead of complex profit allocation to the qualifying intangible asset(s).
 The benefit is however limited to the amount of € 25,000.
 The option is valid in the investment year and in the following 2 years.